flowscripter/dynamic-cli-framework/README.md

   `executable --<option_name>.<property_1_name>=<property_1_value> --<option_name>.<property_1>.<property_1_a>=<property_1_a_value>`
 - Core (but optional) commands for help, logging level, version management and plugin management.
-- Core (but optional) services for colour output to stdout and stderr, user prompting and configuration management.
+- Core (but optional) services for colour output to stdout and stderr and configuration management.
 - Core (but optional) support for dynamic discovery and installation of commands and services using [dynamic-plugin-framework](https://github.com/flowscripter/dynamic-plugin-framework)